What are adenoids?

 - Nasal blockage and mouth breathing

-- Purulent nasal discharge alongside frequent and prolonged colds
+- Purulent nasal discharge with frequent and prolonged colds

 - They are also thought to have a role in glue ear.
-When adenoidectomy is combined with grommet insertion, there is a slightly reduced risk of recurrence of glue ear once the grommets come out than if grommets are inserted alone.
+When an adenoidectomy is combined with grommet insertion, there is a slightly reduced risk of recurrence of glue ear once the grommets come out than if grommets are inserted alone.

-Children with a large adenoid often have an atypical facial appearance, known as 'adenoidal facies'.
-It is helpful to have clarification that they are in fact enlarged for putting a child through a general anaesthetic.
+Children with large adenoids often have a typical facial appearance, known as 'adenoidal facies' It is best to have clarification that they are in fact enlarged for putting a child through a general anaesthetic.

-Surgery to remove the adenoids will help relieve nasal obstruction, but is not always effective at reducing nasal discharge.
+Surgery to remove the adenoids will help relieve nasal obstruction, but is not always effective in treating nasal discharge.

 What should I expect after the operation?

-Adenoidectomy can usually be performed as a day surgery.
-However, patients who have been experiencing obstructive sleep apnoea will require an overnight stay in hospital for observation.
+Adenoidectomy can usually be performed as a day procedure.
+However, patients who have been experiencing obstructive sleep apnoea may require an overnight stay in hospital for observation.

 Patients may experience some of the following:

-- some slight bloodstained discharge from the nose which usually settles after a few hours
+- some bloodstained or mucoid discharge from the nose which usually settles after a few days

 - an unpleasant smell that is noticeable after a few days and usually disappears after a week